joedevivo/chatterbox/README.md

 ## HTTP/2 Connections

 Chatterbox provides a module `h2_connection` which models (you guessed it!) an HTTP/2 connection.
-This gen_fsm can represent either side of an HTTP/2 connection (i.e. a client *or* server).
+This gen_statem can represent either side of an HTTP/2 connection (i.e. a client *or* server).
 Really, the only difference is in how you start the connection.